-Everyone is capable to dream but circumstances hinder the possibility of achieving it.
+Everyone is capable of dreaming but circumstances hinder the possibility of achieving it.
 Nonetheless, privileges can only go so far, but grit and perseverance can take anyone anywhere.
 This proves to be true for an immigrant from Mongolia who only wanted to be able to pay for his rent so he can finish school.
 In the midst of working in a local moving company to earn his rent money, he found a spark that can put his dream ablaze.

 Khan Chimeddorj grew up in the coldest capital of the world—Ulaanbaatar, Mongolia.
-His parents were merchants who do trades of all sorts, leaving him to be independent at a young age.
+His parents were merchants who did trades of all sorts, leaving him to be independent at a young age.
 As he adopts the trader mindset—buy low, sell high—from his parents, he has already started a number of legitimate businesses.
 This includes selling phones and running a learning center that helps high schoolers prepare for colleges in the U.S. At 17 years old, he knows what it’s like to take risks and fail.

 With hope for a better life secured in his luggage, he went to attend the University of Illinois at Urbana-Champaign.
 He faced a massive cultural shock but the Mongolian in him who is good at adapting to changing environments made him push through to complete his education.
 There were challenges such as being unable to pay for his rent and thus becoming a mover in Chicago for one summer.
 He turned his disadvantages into opportunities which ultimately led to his success today.
 His manager assigned him as a crew leader who handles all communications with customers at that time.
 While he was polishing his customer service skills, he was also able to identify the loopholes in the moving business such as customer experience, hidden costs, and inaccurate estimates.
 “These problems were hurting both the business and the customer,” he explained.
-He carried his experience with him when he went back to school, dreaming that he would open a moving company that focuses on delivering a good customer service rather than treating moving as a labor-oriented service.
+He carried his experience with him when he went back to school, dreaming that he would open a moving company that focuses on delivering good customer service rather than treating moving as a labor-oriented service.
 It is at this moment when his ship sailed from its safe harbor—ready to introduce new trades and insights.

 Today, he runs Nationwide Movers & Storage, a family-owned moving company with services across the nation.
 The process was certainly not easy, but he and his brother managed to comprehend the entirety of the state’s legal environment, which they consider as their biggest struggle, to ensure that they comply with every pertinent law.
 Statistics show that on average, 75% of people that hire moving companies face one of the two problems: (a) inconsistency between the initial quote estimate and the final charges, and (b) hiring uninsured/unlicensed companies that oftentimes results in exposing the customer to certain dangers such as theft, extortion, unsafe moving trucks, and the like.
 Backed by his experience and research, he makes sure that they use the latest technologies to accurately estimate costs and provide stress-free services.